DankStar12548/rcos-status-updates/fall_2018/week_08.md

 ## This Week's Plan
-continue working on making a tutorial and prepare for our presentation on friday.
+Continue working on making the curriculum game and prepare for our presentation on friday.
 Practice my lines and make sure to know What I want to say.

 ## Anything Blocking?
 Time.
 Bunch of stuff to do this week, but such is life.

 ## Notes
+SEE REPO HERE for my work: https://github.com/MackQian/rcos-oscp